*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Gender inequality did not always fall along the same lines as racial inequality.
 Southern society, especially in the age of cotton, deferred to white men, under whom laws, social norms, and cultural practices were written, dictated, and maintained.
 White and free women of color lived in a society dominated, in nearly every aspect, by men.
 Denied voting rights, women, of all statuses and colors, had no direct representation in the creation and discussion of law.
 Husbands, it was said, represented their wives, as the public sphere was too violent, heated, and high-minded for women.
 Society expected women to represent the foundations of the republic, gaining respectability through their work at home, in support of their husbands and children, away from the rough and boisterous realm of masculinity.
 In many cases, too, law did not protect women the same way it protected men.
 In most states, marriage, an act expected of any self-respecting, reasonable woman of any class, effectively transferred all of a woman’s property to her husband, forever, regardless of claim or command.
 Divorce existed, but it hardly worked in a woman’s favor, and often, if successful, ruined the wife’s standing in society, and even led to well-known cases of suicide.34

 Life on the ground in cotton South, like the cities, systems, and networks within which it rested, defied the standard narrative of the Old South.
-Slavery existed to dominate, yet slaves formed bonds, maintained traditions, and crafted new culture.
+Slavery existed to dominate, yet enslaved people formed bonds, maintained traditions, and crafted new culture.
 They fell in love, had children, and protected one another using the privileges granted them by their captors, and the basic intellect allowed all human beings.
 They were resourceful, brilliant, and vibrant, and they created freedom where freedom seemingly could not exist.
 And within those communities, resilience and dedication often led to cultural sustenance.
 Among the enslaved, women, and the impoverished-but-free, culture thrived in ways that are difficult to see through the bales of cotton and the stacks of money sitting on the docks and in the counting houses of the South’s urban centers.
 But religion, honor, and pride transcended material goods, especially among those who could not express themselves that way.

 VI.
 Religion and Honor in the Slave South

 Economic growth, violence, and exploitation coexisted and mutually reinforced evangelical Christianity in the South.
-The revivals the Second Great Awakening established the region’s prevailing religious culture.
+The revivals of the Second Great Awakening established the region’s prevailing religious culture.
 Led by Methodists, Baptists, and to a lesser degree, Presbyterians, this intense period of religious regeneration swept the along southern backcountry.
 By the outbreak of the Civil War, the vast majority of southerners who affiliated with a religious denomination belonged to either the Baptist or Methodist faith.35 Both churches in the South briefly attacked slavery before transforming into some of the most vocal defenders of slavery and the southern social order.

-Many slaves chose to create and practice their own versions of Christianity, one that typically incorporated aspects of traditional African religions with limited input from the white community.
+Many enslaved people chose to create and practice their own versions of Christianity, one that typically incorporated aspects of traditional African religions with limited input from the white community.
 Nat Turner, the leader of the great slave rebellion, found inspiration from religion early in life.
 Adopting an austere Christian lifestyle during his adolescence, Turner claimed to have been visited by “spirits” during his twenties and considered himself something of a prophet.
 He claimed to have had visions, in which he was called on to do the work of God, leading some contemporaries (as well as historians) to question his sanity.38

 Inspired by his faith, Turner led the most deadly slave rebellion in the antebellum South.
 On the morning of August 22, 1831, in Southampton County, Virginia, Nat Turner and six collaborators attempted to free the region’s enslaved population.
-Turner initiated the violence by killing his master with an ax blow to the head.
+Turner initiated the violence by killing his enslaver with an ax blow to the head.
 By the end of the day, Turner and his band, which had grown to over fifty men, killed fifty-seven white men, women, and children on eleven farms.
 By the next day, the local militia and white residents had captured or killed all of the participants except Turner, who hid for a number of weeks in nearby woods before being captured and executed.
-The white terror that followed Nat Turner’s rebellion transformed southern religion, as anti-literacy laws increased and black-led churches were broken up and placed under the supervision of white ministers.
+The white terror that followed Nat Turner’s rebellion transformed southern religion, as anti-literacy laws increased and Black-led churches were broken up and placed under the supervision of white ministers.

 Evangelical religion also shaped understandings of what it meant to be a southern man or a southern woman.
 Southern manhood was largely shaped by an obsession with masculine honor, whereas southern womanhood centered on expectations of sexual virtue or purity.
 Honor prioritized the public recognition of white masculine claims to reputation and authority.
 Southern men developed a code to ritualize their interactions with each other and to perform their expectations of honor.
 This code structured language and behavior and was designed to minimize conflict.
 But when conflict did arise, the code also provided rituals that would reduce the resulting violence.